zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 .. note::
-   The microkernel's time slicing algorithm does *not* ensure that a set of equal priority tasks will receive an equitable amount of CPU time, since it does not measure the amount of time a task actually gets to execute.
+   The microkernel's time slicing algorithm does *not* ensure that a set of equal-priority tasks will receive an equitable amount of CPU time, since it does not measure the amount of time a task actually gets to execute.
 For example, a task may become the current task just before the end of a time slice and then immediately have to yield the CPU.